Are you a city dweller itching to move towards an off grid life? If so, you need to get started on off grid living preparation.

 Use the many free online off grid living preparation resources to learn everything you can before you make your move.
 And if you're really planning to be as self-reliant as possible, learn what you need to do to start homesteading today.
 You can also check out free off grid living books on Kindle Unlimited.

-Note: even if you’re living in the middle of the city, you can start honing your self-reliancy skills.
+Note: even if you're living in the middle of the city, you can start honing your self-reliancy and bushcraft skills.
 Get started with apartment homesteading and make use of the space and resources you already have.

 2. Look at Realistic Potential Locations